guoshubo/learngit/readme.txt

-Git is a version control system
+Git is a version control system it is very cool
 Git is free software.